leetcode-python-java/leetcode-python-java/README.md

 ## Part 4: What does `$ rails server` do?

 If you start Rails by `$ rails server`.
-You may want to know how this command can be run?
+You may want to know what does this command do?

 The command `rails` locates at `./bin/`.
 ```ruby